CS126SP20/final-project-ptelag2/README.md

 Then use the keyboard controls (listed below) to control the block and make sure it keeps falling through the holes in the floors.
 Every 5 seconds the speed increases making the difficulty increase as the game progresses.
+The game is over when the green block crosses the ceiling.

 ![image of ending screen](assets/GameOverMedium.png)